-Five years ago, Dynatrace was in trouble.
+Six years ago, Dynatrace was in trouble, compared with a rival, Datadog.
 Its cloud monitoring business faced stiff competition from Datadog, a company using a product-led growth (PLG) strategy.
 Dynatrace revenue stayed flat from 2017 through 2018 while Datadog’s nearly doubled.

 Dynatrace wasn’t the first company to face a PLG disrupter, and it won’t be the last.
 A recent Bain & Company survey of 176 North American business-to-business software senior executives found that nearly 75% of them are concerned about competition from PLG companies.